-Avoid using ammonium sulfate, a high nitrogen fertilizer, to acidify the soil if you are growing tomatoes, chilies or legumes.
+Avoid using ammonium sulfate, a high nitrogen fertilizer, to acidify the soil.
 Tomato and chili plants, for example, grown in high nitrogen soils will grow lots of foliage but produce no flowers or fruit.
 That is true for many flowering and fruiting plants.
 Legumes (peas and beans) make their own nitrogen and do better on their own.

 To make an acidic soil more alkaline, use ground limestone or wood ashes (from non-treated wood).
 One-half pound of limestone is needed for each three square feet of soil.
 Sprinkle the ashes or limestone on the ground and mix into the soil.
 Water thoroughly.
 Wait at least one month before testing and possibly adding more.
 Avoid using shells from shellfish, such as oyster, because they can contain lead and other heavy metals from industrial pollution.